llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 Quick Summary:

-The structure of llm.txt is deliberately simple—human-readable, flexible, and compatible with plain text or YAML-style formatting.
+The structure of llms.txt is deliberately simple—human-readable, flexible, and compatible with plain text or YAML-style formatting.
 You can start small with five essential sections:

 • Site: Your root domain (e.g., https://yourdomain.com)